machineash/choose-your-superhero/README.md

 # Choose Your Superhero (Phase 1)

-You are the superhero - customize it to your liking.
+Choose what kind of superhero you'd like to see - customize it to your liking.

 This Go API lets users pick traits (powers, vices, stressors, personalities, and more) and stores each "hero profile" with persistent memory.